Fax Lately? Here is the permanent solution

 When you enter into an agreement with the company, you are just signing up to “lease” an efax number from them.
 Meaning, if you ever decided to leave them for another provider, you won’t be able to port out your efax number or take it with you.
 How crummy is that?
 They also reserve the right to cancel your account at anytime.
 Even crummier!

+With Bubble Communication you own your own fax number and can get up and running much easier with the guidance of our superb customer service team.
+When a fax is received, you will also receive it through your inbox.
 The fax itself will be received in a pdf format as an attachment in the message.
 You can also check your faxes in your email account and as well you can check them on our Web Portal under Messages if you leave the option active for “leave copy”.

 Bottom line – the fax machine is a symbol of obsolete technology long superseded by computer networks – but e-faxing is actually growing in popularity.
 If you want to find out more about e-faxing, how inexpensive and user friendly it can be, don’t hesitate to reach out.
 We’d be happy to answer all of your e-fax questions and welcome you to the e-fax world!